steventguo/a/_posts/2016-9-7-Using-an-Android-TabLayout-in-a-Parent-Fragment-to-Page-Between-Children-Fragments.md

     - Again, we're going to define a fragment as usual.
 We're only going to define two basically blank fragments with different background colors, just to illustrate the switching between them.

-    - The Java code for the fragments:
+    - The Java code for the fragments, and their corresponding layouts...:

     {% highlight java %}
 	public class ChildFragment1 extends Fragment {